abhishek14311431/AI-Product-Development-Engineer-intern-assignment/README.md

 Developer

 I wanted to build an AI-powered investment research platform capable of analyzing publicly listed companies and generating investment recommendations.
-I requested guidance on selecting the appropriate technology stack and designing a scalable project architecture.
+I requested guidance on selecting the appropriate technology stack and designing a scalable project architecture.i am proving the pdf and tech stack i am comfortable in doing is React,Node.js

 AI Assistant